 Of course if you feel your Kapha is “happy” and your digestive fire is strong, then steering away from this idea of “no snacking” on occasion should not be an issue.
 That is if you do it in a moderate and healthy manner, keeping in mind the favorable Kapha food types.
 This doesn’t mean that your snack has to be bland or boring, just in line with the general Kapha dietary guidelines.
 Here are some great snack options for you and your happy Kapha!

-- Homemade Kale Chips with sunflower oil, himalayan salt, lemon juice and a pinch of cayenne pepper (so easy to make!)
+- Homemade Kale Chips with sunflower oil, himalayan salt, lemon juice and a pinch of cayenne pepper (Click here for a recipe!)

 - Homemade Popcorn made by using ghee or sunflower oil and adding cumin, black pepper, a pinch of himalayan salt and a pinch of cayenne pepper